How to Write an Informal French Letter

-Perhaps you have moved to France and are learning the French language, or maybe you have a French pen pal that you correspond with.
+Perhaps you have moved to France and are learning the language, or you might have a French pen pal with whom you correspond.
 Writing in French is a nice way to make progress towards fluency, and it shows your French friends that you care about their culture and language.

 You should write the date in the upper left-hand corner.
 The first thing you will need is the day of the week: